Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Conflict-Based Model Predictive Control

 \subsection{CB-MPC Algorithm}

 CB-MPC combines the benefits of MPC and CBS in a unified motion planning framework to allow for receding horizon multi-robot motion planning.
-At each timestep, the algorithm summarized in Algorithm \ref{proc:alg name}, takes as input the tuple $M = (N_o, X_i, X_f, N)$ that summarizes all the problem specific variables.
+At each timestep, the algorithm, summarized in Algorithm \ref{proc:alg name}, takes as input the tuple $M = (N_o, X_i, X_f, N)$ that summarizes all the problem specific variables.
 Each robot plans its motion for a given planning horizon using MPC with all the constraints excluding (\ref{eqn:inter-agent separation}) and (\ref{eqn:obstacle avoidance}) (lines 2-4 in Algorithm \ref{proc:alg name}).
-The resulting MPC trajectories and the total cost are stored in $R.solution$ and $R.cost$, and the node is added to an open list that is sorted by cost in an increasing order (lines 5-7).

-The node cost $J_n$ computed by the $SIC$ operator is defined as the sum of the current trajectory length $J_c$, and the cost-to-go $J_{f}$, for all agents. $J_f$ in our case is the Euclidean distance from the final position of the horizon to the goal.
-Note that in case of a heterogeneous fleet, where agents have different dynamic capabilities (e.g.\ drones and ground vehicles), this cost can also include the agent's velocity and acceleration to prioritize conflicts more intelligently.
+The resulting cost $J_n$ computed by the sum of individual agent costs ($SIC$), which is defined as the sum of the current trajectory length $J_c$, and the cost-to-go $J_{f}$, for all agents (line 5). $J_f$ in our case is the Euclidean distance from the final position of the horizon to the goal.
+Note that in cases where agents have different capabilities (e.g.\ drones and ground vehicles), this cost can also include the agent's velocity and acceleration.
+The trajectories and the total cost are stored in $R.solution$ and $R.cost$ as a node, and the node is added to an open list that is sorted by cost in an increasing order (lines 6-7).

-The lowest cost node from the open list is retrieved and removed (line 10).
-The trajectories stored in this node are checked for collisions for the involved pair of agents at each timestep in the planning horizon.
-If these trajectories are collision-free with respect to (\ref{eqn:inter-agent separation}) and (\ref{eqn:obstacle avoidance}), the solution is returned (lines 12-14).
-The first input is then applied for each robot, and the state is propagated based on the described dynamics.
-Otherwise, if one or multiple conflicts are detected, a new node is created for each agent involved in every conflict.
-For a given planning horizon $t_h$, the collision constraint is then applied at each time between [$t_c$, $t_h$] (refer to Fig.~\ref{fig:collision description}).
+The lowest cost node from the open list is retrieved and removed (line 9).
+The trajectories stored in this node are checked for collisions for the involved pair of agents at each timestep in the planning horizon (line 10).
+If these trajectories are collision-free with respect to (\ref{eqn:inter-agent separation}) and (\ref{eqn:obstacle avoidance}), the solution is returned (lines 11-13).
+The first input is then applied for each robot, and the state is propagated based on the dynamics.
+Otherwise, the first conflict (smallest $t_c$) is retrieved and a new node is created for each agent involved in that conflict (lines 14-16).
+For a given planning horizon $t_h$, the collision constraints are then applied at each time between [$t_c$, $t_h$] (refer to Fig.~\ref{fig:collision description}).